 Why Steel is the Best for Cable Railing

-July 8th, 2024Handrails, especially those for cable railing, can be constructed from a variety of materials as long as they meet building code requirements and are strong and stable.
-However, of all the materials available, steel—whether carbon steel or stainless steel—is the most recommended because it is corrosion-resistant, durable, and easy to maintain.
+Handrails, especially those for cable railing, can be constructed from various materials as long as they meet building code requirements and are strong and stable.
+However, of all the materials available, carbon steel or stainless steel—is the most recommended because it is corrosion-resistant, durable, and easy to maintain.

 Before delving into the various materials, it’s crucial to grasp the fundamentals of cable handrails.
-This understanding will equip you with the necessary knowledge to make informed decisions about your railing system.
+This understanding will equip you with the knowledge to make informed decisions about your railing system.

 Cable Railing Building Code

 To maintain safety for decks, landings, and stairways, handrails must comply with strict building codes established by the International Code Council (ICC) and local regulations.
 In Utah, the code states that the top rail must rest at a height between 34 and 38 vertical inches.
-The top rail can be higher in other states, however, so long as it is not taller than 42″ as specified by the ICC and follows local guidelines.
+However, the top rail can be higher in other states, so long as it is not taller than 42″ as specified by the ICC and follows local guidelines.

 Construction